firqaaa/firqaaa/README.md

 ## 🎙️ Introduction

-Greetings! 👋🏼, I am фирка, an AI Engineer, pioneering advancements in the fields of Natural Language Processing (NLP) and the captivating realm of Computer Vision.
-Envision a fusion of cutting-edge technology, linguistic sophistication, and image manipulation expertise, all committed to propelling the world of AI forward with innovation.
-Presently, I am actively contributing as an expert in AI/NLP, injecting a substantial infusion of sophistication into the Healthcare domain.
-It's a pleasure to meet you!
+Hello there!
+I'm фирка, an AI Engineer exploring developments in Natural Language Processing (NLP) and the intriguing world of Computer Vision.
+Right now, I'm deeply engaged as an AI / NLP specialist, bringing some extra finesse to the Healthcare sector.
+Nice to meet you!

 ## 🔩 Tools
 <br>